Quick Facts About A.B.B. Lummus Global Inc.

 Lummus Global’s History

-ABB sold Lummus Global in November 2007 to Texas-based Chicago Bridge & Iron Company, also known as CB&I, for $950 million.
-That year, CB&I partnered with Chevron in a joint venture to create Chevron Lummus Global, a leading licensor for hydroprocessing technologies.
+ABB sold Lummus Global to Chicago Bridge & Iron Company in 2007 for $950 million.
+CB&I later joined with Chevron to form Chevron Lummus Global, a major licensor of hydroprocessing technologies.
+McDermott International acquired CB&I in 2018, integrating the business as Lummus Technology.

-Today, products manufactured and licensed by Lummus are asbestos-free.
+By 2019, McDermott had received offers to sell Lummus Technologies, but no sale had been finalized.
+Today, all products manufactured and licensed by Lummus are asbestos-free.

 Recommended Reading